-The city of Salisbury, the largest metropolitan area in our three-county Continuum of Care, has recently built and will open a pallet village this year.
-This tiny home neighborhood will provide transitional shelter for 24 individuals in their own 8x8 pallet home, containing a bed, mini refrigerator and microwave.
-Each home will have electricity, heat and air conditioning and the village will share a bathroom building.
-The homes will be connected by concrete walkways, with green space for container gardening and privacy fencing.
-The other providers in the CoC are very interested in watching this project unfold and possibly exploring similar housing options in other locations.
+The city of Salisbury, the largest metropolitan area in Wicomico county and in our three-county Continuum of Care, has finally completed and has opened and begun housing individuals in their pallet village this year.
+This tiny home neighborhood was intended to provide transitional shelter for 22 individuals in their own 8x8 pallet home, containing a bed, mini refrigerator and microwave.
+At this time, 8 individuals are housed at Anne Street Village.